or-fusion/pyomo_simplemodel/doc/knapsack.rst

 1. Import ``pyomo.contrib.simplemodel``
 2. Construct a ``SimpleModel`` class
-3. Declares variables, the objective and the constraint
+3. Declare variables, the objective and the constraint
 4. Perform optimization
 5. Summarize the optimal solution